karttur/spectro/_posts/2020/2020-05-30-spectrohard-DIY01.markdown

 ## Introduktion

-There are lots of DIY for building spectroetmers.
+There are lots of DIY for building spectrometers.

 ### Web-cam based